jacktan165/micado-interview/frontend/README.md

 Note that I am aware of some minor UI bugs regarding the text overlap in the graph, and the last date in the react datepicker is always selected.

 Looking back, I can put `<DraggableGrid />` and `<Header />` into its own separate components...
+(Debateable: Ideally so, but the scope is so small such that does it really matter..?)